 SSL is enforced by default on your server, and requires extra configuration in order to connect successfully.
 See Configure SSL connectivity in your application to securely connect to Azure Database for MySQL.
 If you want to disable SSL for this quick start, visit the Azure portal and click the Connection security page to disable the Enforce SSL connection toggle button.

 Clean up resources

-- From the left-hand menu in the Azure portal, click Resource groups and then click myresource.
+- From the left-hand menu in the Azure portal, click Resource groups and then click myresourcegroup.

-- On your resource group page, click Delete, type myresource in the text box, and then click Delete.
+- On your resource group page, click Delete, type myresourcegroup in the text box, and then click Delete.